This is a funded MbyRes, including a generous stipend and tuition fees, with well-resourced circumstances for a successful scholarship.

 To be eligible to hold a KESS studentship, you must:

-· have a home address in West Wales & the Valleys area (details below)* at the time of registration.
+- have a home address in East Wales area (details below)* at the time of registration.

-· have the right to take up paid work in the Convergence area* on completion of the scholarship.
+- have the right to take up paid work in the East Wales area* on completion of the scholarship.

 Qualifications and experience:

-·Be highly self-motivated, with the capacity to learn and further develop knowledge of
+- Be highly self-motivated, with capacity to learn and develop computing and data analysis techniques

-· Have the ability to deliver technical reports and communicate findings.
+- Have an ability to deliver technical reports and communicate findings

-· Be willing to travel and work in industrial/experimental/ test facility settings.
+- Be willing to travel and work in both field and laboratory settings

 To download an application package, please visit: Participant Application Package

 For any queries on eligibility, please contact: KESS Team at Research and Innovation Services, University of South Wales: [Email Address Removed] Tel: 01443 482578